Be prepared for commencement.

 Please do not leave the assembly area once you have checked in!

 A “Help Station” in the auditorium will provide assistance with your cap, hood or gown; with minor first aid and tailoring emergencies; or for sunscreen.
-Be sure to watch the hooding tutorial video for the proper way to wear your academic hood.
-There will be a tip for attaching the tassel in the packet you receive at Thursday night’s rehearsal.
+Be sure to watch the cap and gown tutorial video for the proper way to wear your regalia.

 Other staff volunteers will be on hand to assist the faculty marshals with the processional assembly.
 Don’t be shy about asking for help or introducing yourself!